 Prerequisite(s): Minimum grade of C- or above in ARCH 2111 and Registration in the Bachelor of Architectural Studies (BAS) Design stream.
+Studio 10 hours a week.

 ARCH 2182 [1.0 credit] Studio 2B: Local (C&S)

 Conservation & Sustainability studio working with community with appropriate ethics training on a small to medium building projects.
 Students test and study conservation methodologies through design exercises and historical research on existing architectures, cities, and landscapes, with emphasis on understanding the settings and its communities.